onthegomap/planetiler/flatmap-basemap/README.md

 This basemap profile is based on [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) v3.12.2.
 See [README.md](../README.md) in the parent directory for instructions on how to run.

+## Differences from OpenMapTiles

+- `transportation_name` layer does not abbreviate road names yet
+- `poi` layer missing the `agg_stop` tag
+- Paths are visible at z13 in `transportation` and `transportation_name` layers instead of z14 in OpenMapTiles, to revert this behavior set `--transportation-z13-paths=false`
+- `brunnel` tag is excluded from `transportation_name` layer to avoid breaking apart long `transportation_name` lines, to revert this behavior set `--transportation-name-brunnel=true`

 ## Code Layout

 [Generate.java](./src/main/java/com/onthegomap/flatmap/basemap/Generate.java) generates code in